shashank25bai10569-del/M.A.S-GATE/README.md

 ```

 ###  **Mobile Locker**
 Your smartphone becomes a **hardware security key**.
-Approve sensitive uploads with your fingerprint, scan files on your phone before desktop upload, and even trigger emergency quarantine from anywhere.
+Approve sensitive uploads with your password, scan files on your phone before desktop upload, and even trigger emergency quarantine from anywhere.

 ```
 📱 MOBILE LOCKER